In order for students to receive exam accommodations, each exam must be booked through the Access Resource Centre (ARC).

-Completed exam forms for midterms and quizzes must be submitted at least one week before the examination invigilation date.
-Failure to book midterms or quizzes without one week's notice may result in exam accommodations being unavailable.
+- Completed exam forms for midterms and quizzes must be submitted at least five business days before the examination date.
+Failure to book midterms or quizzes without sufficient notice may result in exam accommodations being unavailable.

-The deadline for booking Fall and Winter final exams is no later than two weeks prior to the first day of the final exam period.
-Failure to book final exams by this deadline may result in exam accommodations being unavailable.
+- The deadline for booking Fall and Winter final exams is no later than ten business days prior to the first day of the final exam period.
+Failure to book final without sufficient notice may result in exam accommodations being unavailable.

 If you require assistance with booking your exams, please contact the ARC and one of our staff will be happy to guide you through the process.